 4 Smarter Agent Customer Reviews

-Bringing this article to a close, I will provide you with 2 positive Smarter Agent customer reviews and 2 negative ones.
+Bringing this article to a close, I will provide you with two positive Smarter Agent customer reviews and two negative ones.

 Two Positive Customer Reviews

 “I found this app accidentally while doing a search for real estate apps.
 I really liked using this one because the pictures in the listings were big.